JasonC1217/DSC210_Group11_Project/README.md

 # DSC210_Group11_Project
-Final Projectfor DSC210, Group 11:
+## Final Project for DSC210, Group 11:

+# How to Solve System of ODEs

 ## Authors